yanang007/metalpy/readme.md

-META Essential Tools Assembly (Python)
+METAL Essential Tools and Libraries (Python)
 ===========================

-**META Essential Tools Assembly (Python)** (**META-Python**), is a collection of common python tools for SimPEG and other workflow in META Lab, providing a general-purposed parallelization framework MEPA and [SimPEG extensions](META/scab/readme.md).
+**METAL Essential Tools and Libraries (Python)** (**metalpy**), is a collection of common python tools and libraries for SimPEG and other workflow in META Lab, including a general-purposed parallelization framework MEPA and [SimPEG extensions](metalpy/scab/readme.md).

 Installation
 ------------
-META-python can be installed using pip:
+Metalpy can be installed using pip:

-    pip install meta-python
+    pip install metalpy